sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/system-calls.md

 rdx: 0
 ```

-You can also find tables online with this info, and I've linked some tables below:
+You can also find tables online with this info, and I've linked a table below:

 https://chromium.googlesource.com/chromiumos/docs/+/master/constants/syscalls.md